Ryanb021/reading-notes/301/Read01.md

 ## What are the advantages of using component-based architecture?

-    - Ease of deployment, reduced cos, ease of development, reusable, modification of technical complexity, reliability, system maintenance and evolution, independent.
+    - Ease of deployment, reduced cost, ease of development, reusable, modification of technical complexity, reliability, system maintenance and evolution, independent.

+## What is “props” short for?

+“Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another, props data is read-only, which means that data coming from the parent should not be changed by child components.

+## How are props used in React?

+Firstly, define an attribute and its value(data), then pass it to child component(s) by using Props.
+Finally, render the Props Data

+## What is the flow of props?

+Props are being passed in a uni-directional flow. (one way from parent to child)